bytenft/bytenft-payment-gateway/readme.txt

 == Upgrade Notice ==

 = 1.0.14 =
-Introduces Woosa custom payment integration, enabling seamless and secure payment processing within WooCommerce.
-This update improves overall checkout flow and ensures better handling of payment transactions.
-Update recommended.
+This update improves payment synchronization and fixes potential inconsistencies in order status updates.
+It is recommended to upgrade to ensure more reliable payment processing and accurate order tracking.

 = 1.0.13 =
 This update fixes a critical issue where available payment methods were not displayed when limits were reached and improves billing address validation by blocking unsupported PO Box entries.
 It is recommended to update immediately for improved checkout reliability.